Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

-which is equivalent to a mechanical work provided by the constant friction force $F$ along a unidirectional displacement $\bar{x}$.
+which is equivalent to a mechanical work provided by the constant friction force $F$ along an unidirectional displacement $\bar{\phi}$.
 Taking the time derivative of \eqref{eq:28} and substituting the Coulomb friction law results in

 Therefore, $\dot{\bar{V}}(t) < 0$ for all $x_{3}(t) \neq 0$.
-This quite intuitive yet relevant condition reveals the relay feedback \eqref{eq:5} as an additional (rate-independent) damping, which contributes to stabilization of the closed-loop dynamics \eqref{eq:3}-\eqref{eq:7}.
-This result will be further used for proof of the Corollary \ref{clr:1}.
-Notwithstanding this, we will keep the conservative stability condition \eqref{eq:27} as the sufficient (but not necessary) one.
-This appears reasonable due to the usually uncertain Coulomb friction parameter and, hence, in order for increasing overall robustness of the feedback control system.
+This quite intuitive, yet relevant to be analytically expressed, condition reveals the relay feedback \eqref{eq:5} as an additional (rate-independent) damping, which contributes to stabilization of the closed-loop dynamics \eqref{eq:3}-\eqref{eq:7}.
+This result will be further used for the proof of Corollary \ref{clr:1}.
+Notwithstanding this additional stabilizing by-effect, we will keep the conservative stability condition \eqref{eq:27} as the sufficient (but not necessary) one.
+This appears reasonable due to an usually uncertain Coulomb friction coefficient and, hence, in order for increasing the overall robustness of the feedback control system.
 The following example should, however, exemplify the additionally stabilizing behavior of the Coulomb friction, even when \eqref{eq:27} is violated.

-\begin{exmp} Consider the \eqref{eq:3}-\eqref{eq:7} system with $K_{d}=0$, $K_{p}=100$ and $K_{i}=1$.
-The eigenvalues of the $A$ system matrix are $\lambda_{1}=-0.01$, $\lambda_{2,3} = 0.0005 \pm 10 j$, which implies the linear subsystem is asymptotically unstable.
+\begin{eexample} Consider the system \eqref{eq:3}-\eqref{eq:7} with $K_{d}=0$, $K_{p}=100$ and $K_{i}=1$.
+The eigenvalues of the system matrix $A$ are $\lambda_{1}=-0.01$, $\lambda_{2,3} = 0.0005 \pm 10 j$, which implies the linear subsystem is asymptotically unstable.
 It should also be noted that \eqref{eq:27} is not fulfilled.
-To evaluate the trajectories of the \eqref{eq:3}-\eqref{eq:7} system, one can use the particular solution
+To evaluate the trajectories of the system \eqref{eq:3}-\eqref{eq:7}, one can use the particular solution